This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 To learn more about Service Verification, see this article.

-This feature allows you to use scripts allow you to perform advanced verification of the quality of your backup.
+This feature allows you to use scripts to perform advanced verification of the quality of your backup.
 For example, a script could open a SQL Server database and validate that a particular table existed.
 At the schedule defined, the system will execute your scripts in the order they are uploaded below and return positive or negative results.
 In the event that a script returns a negative result, this will trigger a warning notice.

 To learn more about configuring backup verification scripts, see this article.